Dushyantgoswami/docs/docs/developers/start/run-a-hub-node.md

 ---
-title: "Run a Dymension Hub node"
+title: Run a Dymension Hub node
-slug: "run-a-node"
+slug: run-a-node
-hidden: false
-sidebar_position: 2
-hide_table_of_contents: true
 ---

 The following steps will guide you on how to configure and run a Dymension Hub node.
 This is useful for local developement and understanding the interactions developers may require with the Dymension Hub (e.g. initializing a new RollApp).